For further information please also see our Provider How to Guide

 We can only advertise volunteer opportunities for community, charitable and other not-for profit organisations including Charitable Incorporated Organisations (CIOs) and community interest companies (CICs).
-If you are a profit making organisation and you have paid roles available, please contact our Careers Department if you wish to recruit students for these roles on email@example.com
+If you are a profit making organisation and you have paid roles available, please contact our Careers team if you wish to recruit students for these roles via firstname.lastname@example.org.

-We are only able to advertise internships with charitable organisations, however we ask that you consider the availability of our students and the time available to them (we encourage our students to undertake no more than 16 hours of volunteering per week).
+We are only able to advertise internships with charitable organisations.
+We do ask, however, that you consider the availability of our students and the time available to them (we encourage our students to undertake no more than 16 hours of volunteering per week).
 For this reason, internships during term time will not be advertised.

 If you wish to advertise more than one role you can add these as multiple activities on your provider profile.

-Unfortunately, we don’t have a specific space for leaflets and posters.
-However, we are happy to put electronic materials on social media.
+Unfortunately, we don’t have a specific space for leaflets and posters; however, we are happy to share information on social media.

 We can also send information on your opportunity to specific academic departments, please get in touch if this is something you would like assistance with.

 Our role require volunteers to complete DBS checks, is this something you can assist with?